i-am-claus/ADSB-Station/README.md

 `ESC` Exit

 ---
-## Configuration
+## Requirements
 ---

+- Laptop, (Android) Tablet running Linux, Single Board Computer, or Desktop.

+- RTL-SDR Dongle (Software Defined Radio)

+- dump1090 or tar1090 for live data.json outputs

+- 1090 mhz antenna, or 1GHZ-2.4GHZ antenna.

+---
+## How to Install Pygame
+---

+- **Debian or Ubuntu (Dependencies)**

+		 sudo apt install pip && python3

+- **Fedora or RHEL (Dependencies)**

+		 sudo dnf install pip && python3

+- **Install Pygame**

+		python3 -m pip install -U pygame --user
+---
+## How to use the script?
+---

+		python3 ADSB-Station.py

+- **Note:** You must have **dump1090** or **tar1090** running to display live aircraft data while the script is active.

+---
 ## How to configure ⛯
+---

-**The python script contains configuration parameters for full user customization, you can use any text editor to modify these values (advice varies based on text editor used)**
+**The python script contains configuration parameters for full user customization, you can use any text editor to modify the values (advice varies based on text editor used)**

-		sudo nano ADSB-Station.py

-**or**

-		sudo vim ADSB-Station.py

-**or**

-		sudo vi ADSB-Station.py
+---
 ## Station Name ✈︎
+---

 		   SITE_NAME="YOUR STATION NAME"

+---
 ## Coordinates (Longitude/Latitude) ⏲
+---

 **Input your Latitude**